How Do You Find Child Care While Visiting Las Vegas?

 Single parents often feel limited on the jobs they can take when childcare is only available during business hours.

-Check for daycares with extended hours.
+TIP: Check for daycares with extended hours.
 Some may stay open late.
 Others have overnight and weekend care.

 If you regularly work the night shift, consider hiring in-home care.
 Many college students babysit to make extra money, as they can usually study once the kids fall asleep.